Age Spots &

-Age Spots & Brown Spots
+Age Spots & Brown / Dark Spots

 Age spots and brown spots (also known as sunspots, liver spots, lentigines, dark spots, etc.) are a consequence of aging and sun exposure.
 The most effective and rapid treatment for eliminating these spots and other skin pigmentation is laser therapy, which usually includes little to no downtime after treatment.
 Laser & Skin Surgery Center of New York has numerous laser options that allow us to customize treatments for each patient.

 How Do We Treat Age Spots and Brown Spots?

 There are a variety of laser options that can be used to treat age spots and brown spots depending on the patient’s condition and skin type.

 Some of the most effective and popular lasers we use include:

 With a variety of lasers to choose from, we can customize each treatment to the precise needs of our patients.
 We can also safely and effectively treat skin of color, including Asian skin.
 To learn more about our sun spot and brown spot treatments, watch our recent webinar video.